IsmailsGit/AWS-Module/Notes.md

 22 = SFTP(Secure File Transfer Protocol) - Uploads files using SSH, also uses port 22 because SFTP is the secure version of FTP it uses SSH thats why it has the same port.

+80 = HTTP - Used to access unsecured websites, web traffic doesn't use encryption.

+443 = HTTPS - Used to access secured websites over TLS, it encrypts web traffic which is essential for websites handling sensitive data.

+53 = DNS - DNS is responible for translating domain names into ip addresses, essential for any application that requires domain name resolution.

+3389 = RDP(Remote Desktop Protocol) - RDP allows you to log into a windows instance it's commonly used for management of windows based instances.

+25 = SMTP

+3306 = MySQL protocol

+5432 = Postgres